 Text updated on 2020-12-27

 Viral particles are present in aerosols.
 These aerosols may have been exhaled by previous persons or produced when the toilet is flushed.
-This is because the stools of people infected with the SARS-CoV-2 coronavirus contain many viral particles.
-This appears to be related to the fact that the ACE2 receptor, to which the coronavirus binds to enter cells, is present on the surface of the digestive tract.
-When you flush your toilet, some of the contents of the toilet bowl evaporate as droplets into the air (aerosolization).
+Indeed, the stools of people infected with the coronavirus SARS-CoV-2 contain many viral particles.
+This appears to be related to the fact that the ACE2 receptor, to which the coronavirus attaches itself to enter cells, is present on the surface of the digestive tract.
+When the toilet is flushed, some water from the bowl is sprayed as droplets into the air (aerosolization).
 As a result, it is possible for the virus to be caught in the bathroom.

-As a precaution: avoid sitting on the rim of the toilet, clean it regularly, use paper to touch door handles, toilet seat and toilet knobs, and close the toilet bowl tightly before flushing.
-Ventilate the bathrooms as often as possible.
-Caregivers of young children and the elderly should also be especially careful when handling diapers.
+As a precaution: wash your hands thoroughly after using the toilet, regularly clean the seat with alcohol, use paper to touch the door handles, toilet seat cover, and toilet handles, and close the toilet bowl tight ly before flushing.
+Ventilate the bathroom with outdoor air as much as possible.
+Caregivers caring for young children and the elderly should also be especially careful when handling diapers.